Can surface-transfer doping and UV irradiation during annealing improve shallow implanted Nitrogen-Vacancy centers in diamond?

 A H-terminated diamond surface induces an even stronger shift of the Fermi level, owing to the negative electron affinity $\chi=E_C-E_\text{vac} \approx -\SI{1.3}{\electronvolt}$ of H-terminated diamonds \cite{maier_2001}.
 A junction with the metal palladium will shift the diamond Fermi level near the surface into the valence band, forming a thermally stable Ohmic contact with $\Phi_B = E_F - E_V = \SI{-0.15}{\electronvolt}$ \cite{wang_2015}.
-This will discharge vacancies close to the surface into the positive charge state $V^+$, possibly creating electrostatic repulsion between them \cite{favarodeoliveira_2017}.
+This will discharge vacancies close to the surface into a positive charge state ($V^+$, $V^{2+}$), possibly creating electrostatic repulsion between them \cite{favarodeoliveira_2017}.

 A similar situation is expected for an interface between diamond and the insulator aluminum oxide \AlOx{}, where a p-doped hole gas has been observed \cite{kueck_2010, kasu_2012}, and has been explored for power electronics in recent experiments \cite{oi_2018}.
-The exact spatial dependence of band bending depends on several unknown parameters, in particular the dominating species and concentration of defects in the aluminum oxide as well as the concentration of defects at the interface.
+The exact spatial dependence of band bending depends on several unknown parameters, in particular the dominating species and concentration of defects in the aluminum oxide, as well as the concentration of defects at the interface.
 Hence, no exact value for the barrier height can be given, making this case less well controlled than the metal contacts.

 As a possible noninvasive and simple method to charge lattice defects, we investigated the effect of laser irradiation during the annealing process.
-We irradiated the diamond with a wavelength of \SI{405}{\nano\meter} (\SI{3.06}{\electronvolt}).
-This is above the threshold required for $V^0\rightarrow V^-$ conversion (reported to be \SI{2.88}{\electronvolt} \cite{neves_2001}), but below the threshold for the inverse process (\SI{3.15}{\electronvolt}\cite{neves_2001}), implying that it will bias population towards the negative charge state.
-However, this effect might compete with random changes of the charge state induced by thermal excitation or by migrating charges from laser ionization of other defects.
+We irradiated the diamond with a wavelength of \SI{405}{\nano\meter} (\SI{3.06}{\electronvolt}), biasing the vacancies into the negative $V^-$ charge state.
+The selected irradiation energy is located above the threshold required for $V^0\rightarrow V^-$ conversion (reported to be \SI{2.88}{\electronvolt} \cite{neves_2001}) and below the threshold for the inverse process (\SI{3.15}{\electronvolt}\cite{neves_2001}).
+Ionizing other defects inside the diamond might lead to a further diffusion of charges influencing the diffusion of vacancies.